Ja4e/gno-problemo/README.md

 ### Dependencies

-These scripts rely on a few cli tools to be preinstalled on your system:
+This script relies on a few cli tools to be preinstalled on your system:

 - Gnome 40+ (tested on Fedora Workstation 42)
 - [Python 3](https://www.python.org/downloads/)
+- `gnome-themes-extra`
+- `gnome-tweaks`

 ### Get the repo and move into the directory
 ```sh